Towards reliable early warning for catastrophic pandemics

 The Nucleic Acid Observatory project, a joint effort of SecureBio and MIT’s Sculpting Evolution group, aims to solve this problem by designing new disease surveillance methods capable of detecting any pandemic threat.
 We are particularly focused on pathogens that – whether through natural evolution or deliberate engineering – may evade existing or near-future surveillance systems focused on known pathogens of concern.

-To achieve this, we're using models and experiments to evaluate the potential of different approaches to large-scale disease monitoring, creating and deploying experimental tools to quantify the sensitivity of monitoring in the field, and developing novel computational approaches to detect potential threats as early and reliably as possible.
+To achieve this, we're using models and experiments to evaluate the potential of different approaches to large-scale disease monitoring, developing novel computational approaches to detect potential threats as early and reliably as possible, and validating these approaches by building a pilot early warning system.

 Together, we can build a pandemic early warning system for the 21st century.
 If you share that vision, consider reading more about our research or applying to our open positions.